lzs/ioi2021-image/README.md

 Create a VM: 2 VCPU, 4 GB RAM, 25 GB disk.

 Install Ubuntu 20.04 server.
-Defaults work fine.
+Defaults work fine (but please uncheck the "Set up this disk as an LVM group" option).
 Create a user account called ansible.

 When Ubuntu install completes, clone or copy this repo into a local directory.
 E.g.: